 Our reliance on these third parties for research and development activities will reduce our control over these activities but does not relieve us of our responsibilities.
 For example, we remain responsible for ensuring that each of our clinical trials is conducted in accordance with the general investigational plan and protocols for the trial.
 Moreover, the FDA requires us to comply with regulatory standards, commonly referred to as good clinical practices, or GCPs, for conducting, recording and reporting the results of clinical trials to assure that data and reported results are credible and accurate and that the rights, safety and welfare of trial participants are protected.
 Regulatory authorities enforce these GCPs through periodic inspections of trial sponsors, principal investigators and trial sites.
 If we or any of these third parties or our CROs fail to comply with applicable GCPs, the clinical data generated in our clinical trials may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 We cannot assure you that upon inspection by a given regulatory authority, such regulatory authority will determine that any of our clinical trials comply with GCP regulations.
-In addition, our clinical trials must be conducted with product produced under cGMP regulations or similar regulatory approval process.
-Moreover, our business may be adversely affected if any of these third parties violates federal or state fraud and abuse or false claims laws and regulations or healthcare privacy and security laws.
+In addition, our clinical trials must be conducted with produced under cGMP regulations or similar regulatory requirements outside the United States.
+Our failure to comply with these regulations may require us to repeat clinical trials, which would delay the regulatory approval process.
+Moreover, our business may be adversely affected if any of these third parties violates federal or state fraud and abuse or false claims laws and regulations or data privacy and security laws.
 Other countries' regulatory authorities also have requirements for clinical trials with which we must comply.
-We also are required to register ongoing clinical trials and post the results of completed clinical trials on a government-sponsored database, ClinicalTrials.gov, within specified timeframes.
-Failure to do so can result in fines, adverse publicity and civil and criminal sanctions.
+We also are required to register ongoing clinical trials and post the results of completed clinical trials on a government-sponsored database, C